lhzcode/es10-cn/functions-classes.md

 8. If body is an AsyncConciseBody, return false.
 9. Return the result of HasCallInTailPosition of body with argument call.

-> NOTE Tail Position calls are only defined in strict mode code because of a common non-standard language extension (see 9.2.9) that enables observation of the chain of caller contexts.
+> 注 Tail Position calls are only defined in strict mode code because of a common non-standard language extension (see 9.2.9) that enables observation of the chain of caller contexts.

 ### 14.9.2 SS: HasCallInTailPosition <div id="sec-static-semantics-hascallintailposition"></div>

 With parameter call.

-> NOTE call is a Parse Node that represents a specific range of source text.
+> 注 call is a Parse Node that represents a specific range of source text.
 When the following algorithms compare call to another Parse Node, it is a test of whether they represent the same source text.

 #### 14.9.2.1 Statement Rules <div id="sec-statement-rules"></div>